top of page

 Middle aged woman at the beach with a large hat and a big smile

-I grew up in the Christian Reformed tradition, with strong roots in Biblical studies and close community ties.
+I came to faith in the Christian Reformed tradition, with strong roots in Biblical studies and close community ties.
 I learned from my parents how to serve in a wide range of roles, from delivering meals to leading on church boards.
 I made my Profession of Faith when I was 18 and committed myself to Jesus.
 I had (and have) a lot to learn, and the Divine has been faithful to me.
-In middle age, I was surprised by a new experience and understanding of the Holy Spirit and have been growing in that relationship and experiencing the Divine's transforming grace ever since.
+In middle age, I was surprised by a new experience and understanding of the Holy Spirit and have been growing in that relationship and experiencing the Divine's transforming grace in new ways ever since.

 After this transforming experience of the Holy Spirit, I started meeting with a spiritual director regularly.
 As I continued to meet with them, I realized that this was work that I was interested in doing.
 At the same time, I was practicing the skill and art of listening in spiritual friendships and learning how much I love to hear people's stories of seeking or encountering the Divine.
 My interest was confirmed by those who knew me so I entered a program of spiritual direction training.